 - Make a list of what to buy (and when to buy them — shop for non-perishables, including all drinks, as far in advance as you can).

 - Plan out what can be made ahead, and especially what can be frozen.

-- Note down a timeline for the day of, what need to happen, what gets served when, so nothing gets lost (and name who is responsible for each item!).
+- Note down a timeline for the day of, what needs to happen, what gets served, and when, so nothing gets lost (and name who is responsible for each item!).

-Also think about color, things that make sense together on a plate, and make sure you have something from all of the food groups – and don’t forget to have an offering for those who are vegetarian and gluten-free, if you know some of your guests will be looking for these options.
+Also, think about color and things that make sense together on a plate.
+Make sure you have something from all of the food groups — and don’t forget to have an offering for those who are vegetarian and gluten-free if you know some of your guests will be looking for these options.

 Set out all of the platters and serving utensils at least the night before.
 Use Post-Its or scraps of paper to label each platter with what it will hold, and put the serving utensils on top of each dish.
 Take a mental walk through your whole menu.

-Consider filling a large container or bucket with drinks and ice, so that everything stays cold and people can help themselves.
-Do not feel obligated to offer every beverage under the sun—pick a few alcoholic beverages and a few non-alcoholic and just make sure you have enough in total.
-But having one special cocktail can add a nice little flair to the evening.
+Consider filling a large container or bucket with drinks and ice so that everything stays cold and people can help themselves.
+Do not feel obligated to offer every beverage under the sun — pick a few alcoholic beverages and a few non-alcoholic ones, and just make sure you have enough in total.
+But offering one special cocktail can add a nice little flair to the evening.

 Color, Flowers, and Candles

-• Be prepared to replenish the food as needed, so that the platters look appealing, and it doesn’t sit for too long.
+• Be prepared to replenish the food as needed so that the platters look appealing and don’t sit for too long.

 • Divide up responsibilities within your family, or think about hiring some help (local college students are often looking for some holiday income).